ncatlin/lockwatcher/README.md

 * Network interface monitoring

-If the standard procedure of isolating the computer from the network is followed, or an attacker connects/disconnects a network interface to access traffic then Lockwatcher will notice this and trigger a shutdown.
+If the standard procedure of isolating the computer from the network is followed, or an attacker connects/disconnects a network interface to access traffic then lockwatcher will notice this and trigger a shutdown.

 * Bluetooth monitoring

-Lockwatcher can connect to a Bluetooth device and trigger a shutdown if this connection is severed.
+lockwatcher can connect to a Bluetooth device and trigger a shutdown if this connection is severed.
 This is useful if your devices are removed, turned off or placed in a shielded container by an attacker.
 If you have a device which can be quickly turned off or parted from its batteries then this becomes a handy portable kill-switch when you are not at the computer.

 * RAM temperature detection

-The first defence against RAM aquisition by freezing/removing memory modules (see: https://citp.princeton.edu/research/memory/), Lockwatcher can monitor the temperature of certain memory modules and trigger if their temperature falls below a certain point.
+The first defence against RAM acquisition by freezing/removing memory modules (see: https://citp.princeton.edu/research/memory/), Lockwatcher can monitor the temperature of certain memory modules and trigger if their temperature falls below a certain point.

-The availability of memory modules with temperature sensors is bad so at the moment Lockwatcher only supports monitoring Crucial Ballistix modules, and only on Windows (requires installing the Ballistix MOD utility).
+The availability of memory modules with temperature sensors is bad so at the moment lockwatcher only supports monitoring Crucial Ballistix modules, and only on Windows (requires installing the Ballistix MOD utility).
 Anyone who would like to contribute code to read temperature directly and from other types of RAM (like HWMonitor does) would be appreciated.

 * Chassis movement detection

-A much better defence against RAM aquisition, but fiddly to set up and requires some hardware.
+A much better defence against RAM acquisition, but fiddly to set up and requires some hardware.

 You need a webcam.
 A £5 no-brand horror will be fine but one without a microphone or a microphone you have disabled would be a good idea for obvious reasons.
 The camera or inside of your case should also have an LED or two